TakutoYoshikai/scrapbox-api/README.md

 # scrapbox-api
-This is a node.js library to fetch data on scrapbox.
+This is a node.js library to fetch data from scrapbox.
 See [here](https://scrapbox.io/help-jp/API).

 ### Usage